 A: I love plot-driven fiction for Young Adults and Adults.
 Urban Fantasy is currently my favorite genre, and I also enjoy thriller/mysteries.
 Without going into all the subcategories of the other genres I love: Fantasy, Science-Fiction, Horror, Post-Apocalyptic, Dystopian, Action/Adventure, Paranormal, and Urban Fantasy.
 Even if your genre isn’t listed here, please don’t hesitate to message me!

 Q: What if I don’t agree with your edits?

 A: That’s fine and expected!
+A sample edit will also help you determine if my style of editing is right for you.
 I’m always happy to discuss why I made a certain change.
 You are in control of the story and how you want it told.
 You are free to accept or reject any of the edits or suggestions I make.
 I’m here to help you effectively communicate your story.

 Q: Is there a minimum word count or cost?